emacs-ess/ESS/test/etest/README.md

 ### `:test`

-To define a behaviour test, add a `:test` keyword.
+To define a behavior test, add a `:test` keyword.
 This keyword handles lisp code to be evaluated:

 ```elisp
 (etest-deftest my-test ()